fsprojects/FAKE/help/markdown/contributing.md

 ### Install FAKE

-You can quickly install FAKE using the dotnet SDK:
+You can quickly install and use FAKE with the dotnet SDK (we use fake-cli as local tool):
 <pre>
     <code class="lang-bash">
+    cd /projects/FAKE
-    dotnet tool install fake-cli -g
+    dotnet tool restore
+    dotnet fake --version
     </code>
 </pre>